Sen. Ben Ray Luján’s stroke shows the fragility of Democrats’ Senate majority

 Most of Luján’s colleagues Wednesday chose to focus on the human implications of his plight rather than the political implications — and the fickle nature of fate, sidelining a young and vigorous lawmaker amid an ever-graying crowd.

-Scion of a well-known political family, Luján rose up the ranks of Democratic leadership during a 12-year House career, leading the Democratic Congressional Campaign Committee during a successful push to retake the chamber’s majority in 2018.
+Scion of a well-known political family, Luján rose through the ranks of Democratic leadership during a 12-year House career, leading the Democratic Congressional Campaign Committee during a successful push to retake the chamber’s majority in 2018.
 He was seen as a potential successor to House Speaker Nancy Pelosi (D-Calif.) before instead seeking to succeed Sen. Tom Udall (D-N.M.) in 2020.

-Winning a 15-point victory over his Republican opponent, Luján won Udall’s Senate seat and a perch as one of the most influential Latinos in national politics and one of the Democratic Party’s most experienced campaign players, with decades potentially remaining in his political career.
+With a 15-point victory over his Republican opponent, Luján won Udall’s Senate seat and a perch as one of the most influential Latinos in national politics and one of the Democratic Party’s most experienced campaign players, with decades potentially remaining in his political career.

-“I mean, we’re the same age — that’s frightening to think about, what he’s going through right now,” Sen. Christopher Murphy (D-Conn.) said.
+“I mean, we’re the same age — that’s frightening to think about, what he’s going through right now,” Sen. Chris Murphy (D-Conn.) said.
 “Obviously, every stroke is different, but that can be a long, hard road of recovery.
 But I’m just really worried.
 I’m really worried for him.”

 Marianna Sotomayor contributed to this report.